-Here are some other games you can get to play outdoors:
+Here are some other fun games to play with kids outside:

 My Grandmother had a croquet set.
-Whenever we visited, that was the one thing we always wanted to do.
-It was different from anything we had at home and we loved setting it up ourselves.
+We always wanted to play during our visits.
+It was different from anything we had at home.
+We loved setting it up ourselves.
 With mallets, balls and wire loops, we were entertained for an entire afternoon!
 The one we used was very much like this one: Croquet Set.

-Horseshoes is a great outdoor game for summer picnics and parties.
-It should probably be saved for the older kids or adults.
+Horseshoes, a great outdoor game for summer picnics and parties, should probably be saved for the older kids or adults.
 Here is an example of a Horseshoe Game Set.

 If younger children are allowed to play, close supervision is required. or get them their own plastic set like this one.